Shardion/mods/README.md

 - `Shardion.Zephyros`: A mod which adds quality-of-life changes that let players focus on the gameplay, instead of removing it.
 - `Shardion.Resistance`: A mod which adds mechanics expanding every area of the game *except* combat and boss-fighting.
 No weapons included!
 - `Shardion.Limbo`: A mod containing a port of DOOM... to Terraria? <!-- The funny codename was reassigned to a file compressor.
 This is the best ending. -->
+- `Shardion.Identic`: A class library which adds `ModConfig` widgets to view a mod's source code and license

 ## Contributing
 Contributions are welcome and greatly appreciated!
 Just remember these two guidelines: